 It should tell you if your keyboard driver is connected and working.
 If the status shows problems, contact a computer repair professional near you.

-is big business, in part because it’s one of the very few things that is difficult for consumers to DIY.
+Laptop screen repair is big business, in part because it’s one of the very few things that are difficult for consumers to DIY.

-Almost every laptop screen repair process requires you to crack open your laptop, using specialty electronics tools and a keen eye, so it’s recommended that you leave screen issues to the professionals.
+Almost every laptop screen repair process requires you to crack open your laptop, using speciality electronics tools and a keen eye, so it’s recommended that you leave screen issues to the professionals.

 If your computer is running unusually slowly, is plagued with pop-ups, has redirected you to questionable sites, or simply won’t stay turned on, you could have a virus or malware problem.